tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 We have termed such constraints 'observation viability settings', and we have currently implemented the following types:

 - **Minimum_elevation_angle**: Minimum elevation angle at a ground station: target must be at least a certain elevation above the horizon (see :func:`~tudatpy.numerical_simulation.estimation_setup.observation.elevation_angle_viability`).
-- **Body avoidance angle**: the line-of-sight vector from a link end :math:`A` to a given third body must have an angle w.r.t. the line-of-sight between link end :math:`A` and any other link ends that it obsereved that is sufficiently large.
+- **Body avoidance angle**: the line-of-sight vector from a link end :math:`A` to a given third body must have an angle w.r.t. the line-of-sight between link end :math:`A` and any other link ends that it observed that is sufficiently large.
 This constraint is typically used to prevent the Sun from being too close to the field-of-view of the telescope(s),  (see :func:`~tudatpy.numerical_simulation.estimation_setup.observation.body_avoidance_viability`)
 - **Body occultation**: the link must not be obscured by a given third body.
 For instance: the Moon occulting a link between Earth and Mars (see :func:`~tudatpy.numerical_simulation.estimation_setup.observation.body_occultation_viability`)

 For example, the ``observation_simulation_settings_list`` list created in the example above can be modified such that only observations above a 15 degree elevation angle at New Norcia are accepted.
 In this case (the :func:`~tudatpy.numerical_simulation.estimation_setup.observation.add_viability_check_to_all` function), the list of settings in ``viability_settings_list`` is applied to *all* observation simulation settings in ``observation_simulation_settings_list``.
 To only add the viability settings to observation simulation settings of a given type of observable, or only to those of a given observable **and** a give link definition, use the :func:`~tudatpy.numerical_simulation.estimation_setup.observation.add_viability_check_to_observable` and :func:`~tudatpy.numerical_simulation.estimation_setup.observation.add_viability_check_to_observable_for_link_ends` functions, respectively.